makrai/notes/kovacs22-explainab-lex-entailm-w-sem-graphs.md

   * mollusc: “animal belonging to Mollusca, a subkingdom of soft-bodied and..."
   * As we learn for example from the Concise Oxford, this subkingdom includes limpets, snails, cuttlefish, etc, and
-    * most of these (with the exception of oysters) are actually not considered as seafood
+    * most of these are actually not considered as seafood (with the exception of oysters)
-  * encyclopedic knowledge source should be consulted and here
+  * encyclopedic knowledge source should be consulted
     * Wikipedia: the article en.wikipedia.org/wiki/Mussel has a heading As food
 * the first definition in Wiktionary does not correspond to the sense intended
   * most often because [the 1st in Wiki] is in fact not the most common sense